jellyfin/jellyfin.org/docs/general/networking/vpn.md

 The server and all clients should be added to this network.

-1. Download and install [Zerotier One](https://www.zerotier.com/download/) on the device.
+1. Download and install [ZeroTier One](https://www.zerotier.com/download/) on the device.
-2. Login to [Zerotier Central](https://my.zerotier.com/) and choose your Jellyfin network.
+2. Login to [ZeroTier Central](https://my.zerotier.com/) and choose your Jellyfin network.
 3. Use the `Network ID` to join new devices.
 4. Scroll down to the `Members` section in the dashboard.
 The devices that have joined should appear in this section.
 Devices that have a dashed red line aren't authorized to connect yet.
 Check the `Auth?` box to authorize the device.
 5. After they are authorized, they will be assigned an IP address automatically.
 Please connect all clients to the IP address of the Jellyfin Server.